TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Motivation

-To enhance an LLM's ability to reason about code execution and generate test cases that cover specific lines of code, we integrate the LLM with external tools to support in-line execution feedback.
-Specifically, after executing each newly generated test case, we annotate the corresponding lines of code with the observed program state including the runtime values of the variables involving in the statements.
-This enables the LLM to track variable states and data flows in "execution".
-Inspired by agent-based systems, this approach allows the LLM to simulate actual program execution more effectively, resulting in more accurate and reliable generation of test cases to cover the target line.

-\subsubsection{Key Idea 2. [{\bf Program Slicing} for Targeted Test Case Generation]}
+\subsubsection{Key Idea 1. [{\bf Program Slicing} for Targeted Test Case Generation]}

 Program slicing reduces code complexity by isolating the relevant portions that influence a specific target line.
 By extracting only the essential information needed for test case generation, slicing helps the LLM concentrate on the most critical parts of the code.
 This focused context minimizes the risk of hallucination and ensures that generated test cases align more closely with the actual execution flow.
-Additionally, slicing narrows the search space, making the LLMs to generate test cases more efficient and targeted.
+Additionally, slicing narrows the search space, making the LLMs to generate test cases more targeted and efficient.

-\subsubsection{Key Idea 3. [{\bf "Closest" Test Selection} to the Target Line]}
+\subsubsection{Key Idea 2. [{\bf "Closest" Test Selection} to the Target Line]}

 We aim to leverage the coverage information from the entire test suite to guide test case generation.
-However, encoding all test cases along with their covered lines and associated program states can exceed the context window limitations of LLMs.
-To address this, we propose a strategy that uses the full test suite to identify a subset of similar test cases—those that cover code paths "closest" to the target line (Section~\ref{subsubsec:retrieve}).
-By focusing on this similarity-based subset, we can guide the LLM to generate new test cases that meaningfully extend coverage without duplicating existing efforts.
+However, encoding all test cases along with their covered lines and associated program states exceed the context window limitations of LLMs.
+To address this, we propose a strategy that uses the full test suite to identify a subset of similar test cases—those that cover execution paths "closest" to the target line (Section~\ref{subsubsec:retrieve}).
+By focusing on this similarity-based subset, we can guide the LLM to generate new test cases that meaningfully extend coverage without duplicating prior explorations.
 This approach mitigates the risk of out-of-context generation or hallucination and allows for more precise and efficient targeting of uncovered lines.